KenanHanke/rbloom/README.md

 I started `rbloom` because I was looking for a simple Bloom filter dependency for a project, but the pure Python implementations were too slow.
-The only maintained fast alternative I could find, `pybloomfiltermmap3` (which is written in C and is a great library), failed to work on recent versions of Python (see below), so I felt very uncomfortable using it as a dependency.
-I also felt like the many thousands of lines of code in that library were a bit hard to handle should it stop being maintained (which is what happened to the original `pybloomfiltermmap`).
-However, please note that `pybloomfiltermmap3` implements persistent filters, while `rbloom` currently does not, so if that's something you require, you should definitely give that library a try.
+The only fast alternative I could find, `pybloomfiltermmap3` (written in C), showed undefined behavior on recent versions of Python (see below), so I made `rbloom` instead.
+It ended up being twice as fast and has grown to encompass a more complete API (e.g. with set comparisons like `issubset`).
+However, do note that `pybloomfiltermmap3` supports modifying Bloom filter files in-place, while `rbloom` only supports reading and writing them from scratch, so if you require that functionality, you should use it instead.

 ## Benchmarks